pherjung/nemomobile-ux.github.io/installation.md

 title: "Installation"
 ---

-Glacier UI is the next interface for Nemo Mobile.
+Glacier UI is the next interface for NemoMobile.
 It is a new UI, created and built by the community, and made with the latest technologies like Qt 5 and Wayland.
 For developing look on [Software Development Kit](/sdk/) and our [Application Programming Interface](/qtquickcontrols-nemo/) documentation.